Who Counts, Counts: An Exploratory Analysis of How Local Authorities Organise the Electoral Count in Germany’s Most Populous State

 33 Pages Posted: 22 Aug 2017 Last revised: 5 Oct 2018

 The organisation of the electoral counting process is a complex task that, in Germany, is delegated to local authorities.
-This paper presents novel data from a representative survey of local communities to describe the variation on the organisational process across communities and to explain its variation with a variety of factors.
-Then, the data are linked with electoral outcomes, namely the proportion of invalid votes.
-The data stem from North Rhine-Westphalia, Germany’s most populous state that covers a variety of different social, economic and political contexts.
-The major findings are: (1) local communities differ greatly in the ways they recruit poll workers for election day and how the counting teams are composed overall, (2) the main lines of division run between rural and urban as well as prosperous and deprived local communities, (3) the inclusion of parties in the recruitment of poll workers, the only main prescription according to the legal framework, is only heeded by two thirds of all communities that tend to more prosperous.
-(4) Most importantly, actual election results, namely the proportion of invalid votes, systematically and heavily co-varies with the ways in which local authorities organise the counting process: not asking parties for volunteers and asking active politicians to help and to the extent more public employees represented among the poll workers leads in tendency to more invalid vote counts.
+This article presents novel data from a representative survey of local communities in North Rhine-Westphalia, Germany’s most populous state, to describe and to explain the variation of the ways in which the electoral count for major elections is organised.
+The findings are: (1) local communities differ greatly in the ways they recruit poll workers for election day and in the ways the counting teams are composed; (2) the inclusion of parties in the recruitment of poll workers, the only main prescription in the legal framework, is not heeded by one third of all local communities, and (3) most importantly, actual election results such as the proportion of invalid votes systematically and widely co-vary with the ways in which local authorities organise the counting process – a pattern that should not exist.
+This article discusses the implications of these patterns for the electoral integrity of Germany during the electoral administration process.

 Keywords: Election, North Rhine Westphalia, Local Politics, Poll Workers, Counting

 Suggested Citation: Suggested Citation